 Administrative Procedures Act (APA) Reference Number and Category:

 Students enrolled in North Carolina high schools shall have the opportunity to earn Endorsements to their High School Diploma beginning with the graduating class of 2014-2015 based on the following criteria:

 I. Students shall meet all requirements set forth in State Board Policy GCS-N-004 “State Graduation Requirements” related to earning a high school diploma.

 II.
 Endorsements identify a particular area of focused study for students.
-Students may earn one or more of the following endorsements: (i) Career Endorsement, (ii) College Endorsement, and/or (iii) North Carolina Academic Scholars Endorsement.
+Students may earn a Career Endorsement, a College Endorsement, and/or a North Carolina Academic Scholars Endorsement.

 III.
 The requirements for earning these endorsements are defined below:

 a.
 Career Endorsement:

 i.
 Except as limited by N.C.G.S. §115C-81(b), the student shall complete the Future-Ready Core mathematics sequence of Algebra I, Geometry, Algebra II, Math I, II, III or Integrated Math I, II, III and a fourth mathematics course aligned with the student’s post-secondary plans.
 Acceptable fourth math courses for the Career Endorsement include any math course that may be used to meet NC high school graduation requirements, including applied math courses found in the Career and Technical Education domain.

 ii.
 The student shall complete a CTE concentration in one of the approved CTE Cluster areas (http://www.ncpublicschools.org/cte/curriculum/);

 - Architecture and Construction